-The eigenfrequencies are $\omega{\lambda} = \lambda \pi / L$ and L is the cavity length.
+The eigenfrequencies are $\omega{\lambda} = \lambda \pi / L$ , and L is the cavity length.

-Based on these states, we numerically evaluate the input-output scattering matrix $S{\rm io}$ and the corresponding background scattering matrix $S{\rm bg}$ in the rotating wave approximation.
-Due to the cavity being open on both sides, this is a two channel problem featuring transmission as well as reflection.
-Each part in the relation $S = S{\rm bg}S{\rm io}$ thus is a 2 × 2 matrix.
+Based on these states, we numerically evaluate the inputoutput scattering matrix $S{io}$ and the corresponding background scattering matrix $S{bg}$ in the rotating wave approximation.
+Because of the cavity being open on both sides, it poses a two-channel problem featuring transmission as well as reflection.
+Each part in the relation $S = S{bg}S{io}$ thus is a $2 \times 2$ matrix.

-In Fig. 5, we show transmission spectra for the cavity as a function of the mirror quality, and compare it to the individual resonant input-output (S{io}) and background (S{bg}) contributions.
-In all cases, the full transmissivity coincides with the product of the resonant and the background contributions, as has been shown in Sec.
-IVB.
-The upper row illustrates the case in which the system space comprises a single mode with $\lambda = 8$.
-The lower row shows corresponding results with four resonant modes as the system part ($\lambda \in \{7, 8, 9, 10\}$).
-As expected, for a good cavity with high η , well-resolved transmission resonances are obtained, which naturally split into the resonant and the background contributions.
-Each mode that is included in the few-mode Hamiltonian removes a resonance peak from the background and adds it to the inputoutput scattering matrix.
-This means that in the vicin-
+In Fig. 5, we show transmission spectra for the cavity as a function of the mirror quality and compare it to the individual resonant input-output $(S{io})$ and background $(S{bg})$ contributions.
+In all cases, the full transmissivity coincides with the product of the resonant and the background contributions, as shown in Sec.
+IV B. The upper row illustrates the case in which the system space comprises a single mode with $\lambda = 8$ .
+The lower row shows corresponding results with four resonant modes as the system part ( $\lambda \in \{7, 8, 9, 10\}$ ).
+As expected, for a good cavity with high $\eta$ , well-resolved transmission resonances are obtained, which naturally split into the resonant and the background contributions.
+Each mode that is included in the few-mode Hamiltonian removes a resonance peak from the background and adds it to the input-output scattering matrix, which means that, in the vicinity of the included resonances, one can expect that the input-output result alone gives a good representation of the scattering behavior.
+But toward the bad-cavity limit $(\eta \rightarrow 0)$ , the modes start to overlap, and the separation into resonant and background part becomes nontrivial.
+As a result, the background part is crucial, and more modes are required for the input-output matrix to capture the resonance behavior in the same frequency range.
+Also, the position of the mode resonance systematically shifts with the quality factor $\eta$ , which is a consequence of the imaginary contribution $\delta$ found in the ab initio equations.
+Furthermore, the resonant modes become asymmetric with respect to their central frequencies and are no longer of Lorentzian shape.
+This asymmetry can be understood, since the width of the resonances decreases for this cavity with increasing energy.
+As a result, there is more overlap of any particular resonance with its lower-energy neighbor than with its higher-energy neighbor, which also leads to the formation of two distinct pairs of modes in the case of multiple system modes in the lower row in Fig. 5.